YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo10.md

 ```
 <br/>
 <br/>
-The compiler will deduce x should be an integer based upon the fact we assigned it a literal integral value, in this case 17.
+The compiler will deduce x should be an integer based upon the fact we assigned it an integral value, in this case 17.
 ```cpp
 auto pi = 3.14159;
 ```
 The compiler will deduce pi should be a double based upon the fact we assigned it a floating point value, in this case 3.14159.

+Do keep in mind though, the auto keyword is a placeholder for a data type the compiler will automatically determine, but auto is not a data type itself..
 <br/>
 <br/>
 ## The decltype Keyword